MicrosoftDocs/minecraft-creator/creator/Documents/AddCustomItems.md

 ## Dyeable Custom Items

 Custom items can now be dyed in cauldrons.
-To use the dyeable component the format version on the item and the attachable needs to be 1.21.30.
+To use the dyeable component the format version on the item and the attachable needs to be 1.21.30 or higher.

+This section of the tutorial assumes that you have successfully completed the previous section: **Custom Chestplate with Vanilla Armor Trim**.

+Start by creating a copy of your Custom Chestplate with Vanilla Armor Trim add-on packs.

+## Dyable Custom Chestplate Behavior Pack

 **Chestplate Behavior Pack/items/custom_chestplate.item.json**

+Inside the behavior pack, open custom_chestplate.item.json and do this:

-Edit format version to be 1.21.30
+1. Edit the format version to be **1.21.30**.

-Edit Minecraft:icon:
+2. Edit `minecraft:icon`:

 ```json
 "minecraft:icon": {